-Wailoaloa Beach Resort – Cosy, Fijian-style, ideal for budget-minded families but not that convenient.
+Wailoaloa Beach Resort – Cozy, Fijian-style, and ideal for budget-minded families.

-With immaculate tropical gardens and billiard-table lawns, this low-key resort is more spacious, welcoming and tranquil than many others at the beachside strip of Wailoaloa.
-The comfortable rooms are along an unexciting row facing the gardens, and could suffer from noisy neighbours, but considerably better are the surprisingly spacious villas in attractive 2-level blocks at the back.
-With any configuration sleeping up to 6 very easily, they also feature a sizeable kitchen and balcony/veranda, so ideal for groups and families.
+With immaculate tropical gardens and billiard-table lawns, this low-key resort is more spacious, welcoming, and tranquil than many others at the beachside strip of Wailoaloa.
+The comfortable rooms face the gardens and could suffer from some noise.
+The surprisingly spacious villas in attractive two-level blocks at the back are considerably better.
+All villas sleep up to six very easily and feature large kitchens and balconies/patios, making them ideal for groups and families.
 The pool is sparkling blue and shady, with a tiny section for the youngsters.
-There’s also a modest playground, and agreeable open-air bar with snooker table.
-The minor disadvantages are the distance from downtown Wailoaloa (800m away), and proximity to the airport, with thunderous jets occasionally shattering the tranquillity.
+There’s also a modest playground and an open-air bar with a pool table.
+The minor disadvantages are the distance from downtown Wailoaloa and proximity to the airport, with thunderous jets occasionally passing by overhead.

 Wailoaloa Beach Resort – The Basics

-- Guests: Caters for all, but focuses on families.
-Guests are more likely to be Fijian than foreign, but this is not a disadvantage at all.
+- Guests: Caters to all but focuses on families.
+Guests are more likely to be Fijian than foreign.

-- Beach: The fairly unappealing Wailoaloa Beach is about 800m away.
-The sand is grey and, often gritty, but the views are excellent, and prolonged beachside walks are popular.
+- Beach: Wailoaloa Beach is about 800m away.
+The sand is gray and often gritty, but the views are excellent, and prolonged beachside walks are popular.

 - Views: All rooms face the gardens and lawns, while the villas and studios front a gravel carpark with some lawn.

-- Wi-Fi Internet: Included free in public areas, but not available in rooms (even for a cost) unless close to the lobby.
+- WiFi: Included free in public areas, but not available in rooms (even for a cost) unless close to the lobby.